 Once the planning is done, the real hard work takes place next.

-As with any business, proper accreditation and licensing must be obtained before commencing operations.
+As with any business, a proper accreditation and licensing must be obtained before commencing operations.

 Register with Department of Trade and Industry or Securities and Exchange Commission

-Your carwash business will need a brand identity and will be registered with the government agencies as a corporation (SEC) or sole proprietorships (DTI).
-Such a process doesn’t take too long.
+Your carwash business will need a brand identity and will be registered with the government agencies as a corporation (SEC) or sole propreitorship (DTI).
+Such process doesn’t take too long.
 Read our guide on how you can name your business and on how to register it with DTI.

 Obtain Barangay Clearance

-A barangay clearance is primarily sought to get permit from the barangay where the carwash establishment will be operating.
+A barangay clearance is primarily sought for the purpose of getting permit from the barangay where the carwash establishment will be operating.
 To obtain this clearance, you need to prepare the following documents: